Lenalidomide, and Dexamethasone With or Without Daratumumab in Treating Patients With High-Risk Smoldering Myeloma

 - Patients must not have any prior or concurrent systemic or radiation therapy for the treatment of myeloma.
 Patients must also not have contraindication to deep vein thrombosis (DVT) prophylaxis/aspirin.

 - Patients must not have more than one focal marrow lesion on magnetic resonance imaging (MRI) of either pelvis or spine.
+Patients with indwelling pacemakers and/or ICD (implantable cardioverter-defibrillator) that is known or suspected to be MRI incompatible will be excused from this test.

 - Concurrent use of erythropoietin is not allowed while on study therapy.